Practical guides

 These steps will help you structure the process from day one:

 The GLEC Framework has consolidated itself as the global reference standard for measuring and reporting logistics emissions.
-Adopting it not only enhances the credibility of your reports, but also drives the effective reduction of the environmental impact of your operations.
+Adopting it enhances the credibility of your reports and drives the effective reduction of the environmental impact of your operations.

-Among all available options, Manglai stands out as the most balanced software: it combines methodological rigour, operational fluidity, and an excellent user experience, making it suitable for both SMEs and large corporations seeking to integrate the GLEC Framework into their climate strategies.
+Among all available options, Manglai stands out as a very balanced software: it combines methodological rigour, operational fluidity and a good user experience, making it suitable for both SMEs and large corporations seeking to integrate the GLEC Framework into their climate strategies.

-If you want to move toward a carbon-neutral supply chain, request a Manglai demo and discover how you can calculate product and transport emissions in minutes, with full traceability and reliability.
+If you want to move toward a carbon-neutral supply chain, discover the Manglai GLEC solution and how to calculate product and transport emissions with full traceability and reliability.

 While the GHG Protocol defines the general principles for corporate emissions accounting, the GLEC Framework applies those principles specifically to freight transport, offering standardised methodologies for each transport mode.